Netsug/nix-no-reposts/README.md

 1. Install dependencies: `npm install`
 2. Compile TypeScript: `npm run build`
 3. The compiled extension will be in the `dist` directory

+## Privacy Commitment

+Your privacy is our top priority:

+- No data ever leaves your browser
+- All post identifiers are stored as MD5/SHA256 hashes
+- No tracking or analytics
+- Automatic data cleanup based on your settings
+- Optional incognito-exclusive mode

 ## Contributions